joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 - two BINGOs using the free tile at grid center
 - one BINGO on an edge, plus a BINGO that uses the center tile that has $1$ tile of overlap with the edge BINGO

-this means we have to subtract their probability off the total. since there are no other arrangements with $4$ tiles, we don't have to worry about larger numbers of intersections.
+this means we have to subtract their probability off the total to get rid of the double counting. since there are no other arrangements with $4$ tiles, we don't have to worry about larger order unions.

-however, if we were using $5$ tiles, then it would be possible to form three-BINGO grids. for example, a BINGO on the top edge plus both diagonal BINGOs would use a total of $5$ tiles.
+but suppose we were using $5$ tiles. then it would be possible to form three-BINGO grids. for example, a BINGO on the top edge plus both diagonal BINGOs would use a total of $5$ unique tiles.

-in cases like this, subtracting the double counter two-BINGO scenarios would also remove the three-BINGO scenarios, and we'd have to add them back in.
+in cases like this, subtracting the double counted two-BINGO scenarios would completely remove the three-BINGO scenarios, and we'd have to add them back in.

 as we go to higher and higher numbers of tiles, we have to consider higher and higher order unions. this is the principle of inclusion exclusion.

+#### Counting

 now we have to figure out how to count the total number of two-BINGO unions, three-BINGO unions, four-BINGO unions, and so on.

 first, let's form the set of valid BINGOs, $\mathcal{B} = \\{B_1, B_2,\ldots, B_{2n+2}\\},$ which consists of the four edge BINGOs, the two diagonal BINGOs, and the vertical and horizontal BINGOs through the center tile. suppose we select the top edge and one of the diagonals and use $6$ tiles total. first we form the union of the tiles for the top edge and the diagonal, giving $4$ tiles. after that, the grid has $4$ open tiles, and we have $2$ tiles left to place. this means there are $\binom{4}{2}$ ways to form this particular double (or more) bingo using $6$ tiles.

-the exact number of ways to make BINGO with $t$ placed tiles is equal to the sum
+the exact number of ways to make one or more BINGOs with $t$ placed tiles is equal to the sum

 $$ N_k = \sum_{k=1}^{\lvert\mathcal{B}\rvert} \sum \limits_{\mathcal{B}^k} (-1)^k\lvert B_i \cup B_j\cup\ldots B_k\rvert $$